Christian views on homosexuality: Movement of pro-celibacy gay Christians

-There is a movement of people who call themselves "gay Christians", but choose to practice celibacy.
+There is a movement of people who call themselves Side B Christians, but choose to practice celibacy.
 The movement is often positioned against both liberals and conservatives.
 Recognizing themselves as gay or bisexual, these people believe that their attraction to same-sex people, while present, does not allow them to have homosexual relationships.
 They often say that their Christian conversion did not instantly change their sexual desires.
 They insist that the church should always reject homosexual practices, but that it should welcome gay people.

 Ex-gay movement

 Various Christian organizations have been involved in the ex-gay movement.
 Love in Action, founded in 1973, was the first in the US.
 In 1976, its members founded Exodus International, a Christian organization (more specifically Protestant and Evangelical) in the United States and in various countries of the world.
 The Catholic organization Courage International was founded in 1980.

 Conversion therapies for people wishing to change sexual orientation have been associated with the movement.
 Conversion therapy has been widely criticized and denounced by many major medical associations as pseudoscientific and harmful.
 Studies have found that LGBTQ individuals who experienced conversion therapy reported significantly higher rates of depression, suicide attempts, and substance abuse than their peers who did not.